top of page

 CONTINENT: Asia

-Tharosaurus is a dicraeosaurid sauropod from the Middle Jurassic of India.
-It is the earliest diplodocoid currently known, and the first described from India.
-The fossil specimen, which consists of several vertebrae and a single rib, indicates Tharosaurus was an early-diverging dicraeosaurid, suggesting it represents a relic of a lineage that evolved in India and later spread across the world.
+Tharosaurus is an early-diverging dicraeosaurid sauropod, and the earliest diplodocoid currently known.
 Dicraeosaurids are advanced sauropods characterized by relatively small body size, short necks, and long neural spines.
 They were herbivorous and primarily browsed close to the ground or at mid-height, due to the shape of their necks and skulls.

 Abstract from paper: The Early Jurassic and Cretaceous deposits of India are known for their diverse sauropod fauna, while little is known from the Middle and Late Jurassic.
 Here we report the first ever remains of a dicraeosaurid sauropod from India, Tharosaurus indicus gen. et sp. nov., from the Middle Jurassic (early–middle Bathonian) strata of Jaisalmer Basin, western India.
 Known from elements of the axial skeleton, the new taxon is phylogenetically among the earlier-diverging dicraeosaurids, and its stratigraphic age makes it the earliest known diplodocoid globally.
 Palaeobiogeographic considerations of Tharosaurus, seen in conjunction with the other Indian Jurassic sauropods, suggest that the new Indian taxon is a relic of a lineage that originated in India and underwent rapid dispersal across the rest of Pangaea.
 Here we emphasize the importance of Gondwanan India in tracing the origin and early evolutionary history of neosauropod dinosaurs.